 It has been a very interesting year, some good times, and some not so good times.
 But you have to take the bad with the good, and make the best out of it.
 My brother and I are 48 years young today (I couldn’t find a picture made with 48 candles).

-I have been working hard on getting 2 DVDs released, and am just about finally going to get there (for those that have purchased the pre-release, I am expecting to have yours to ship to you within a couple of weeks, and they will include everything I promised).
+I have been working hard on getting 2 DVDs released, and am just about finally going to get there (for those that have purchased the pre-release, I am expecting to have yours to ship to you within a couple of weeks, and they will electronic cigarette locations to purchase include Electronic Cigarette everything I promised).

 The DVD’s are; Backyard Barbecue with HomeBBQ.com and Grilling with HomeBBQ.com.